GITTA-Logo

 Disadvantages

-• The map result varies depending on the cartographer.
+• The resulting map depends on the cartographer

-• The construction of dasymetric maps is very time-consuming and expensive.
+• The creating of dasymetric maps is time and cost consuming

-• Dasymetric maps are not appropriate for large scaled maps because of uncertainties and arbitrariness during the construction of the areas.
+• Dasymetric maps are not suitable for large scales because the uncertainties during the construction of the reference areas are too high.

-• The comparison of datasets from different years is not possible.
+• Direct comparison between different periods is not possible.

 Properties